asyncapi/community/docs/how-to-create-new-repository.md

 5. Your proposal for a new repository must be approved by Technical Steering Committee (TSC).
 So make sure that at the end of proposal description you mention `@asyncapi/tsc_members` GitHub team to notify all TSC members about voting

 6. After getting approval from the TSC, Repo is created by @derberg or @fmvilas, and the `CI/CD workflow` will be push to the Repo.
 Next, we invite new maintainers as admins of the repo.

-## Github Actions CI/CD in new Repo
-Using asyncapi `CI/CD` workflow saves you from a lot of work load, after including it in your Github discussion/proposal specifing that you want to use our `CI/CD` workflow, the following activities will be carried out by @derberg or @fmvilas.

-3. After starting a discussion about your new project for AsyncAPI and successfully convinced other community members why your project ideas are necessary, and you want to maintain the codebase.

-4. Additionally, when creating a proposal, specify the initial maintainers of the project and whether you want to use AsyncAPI CI/CD workflows or not, so we don't need to ask you.
-At least 2 code maintainers are needed to start.

-5. Your proposal for a new repository must be approved by the Technical Steering Committee (TSC).
-Make sure that at the end of the proposal description you mention the `@asyncapi/tsc_members` GitHub team so as notify all TSC members.

-6. After getting approval from the TSC, the repo is created by either @derberg or @fmvilas.
-They:
 - Configure the repo setting
 - Push the AsyncaPI `CI/CD workflow`
 - Invite new maintainers as repo admins.
-To learn more, watch this [AsyncAPI CI/CD video](https://www.youtube.com/watch?v=DsQfmlc3Ubo)

-## Github Actions CI/CD in new repo
+## Github Actions CI/CD in new Repo
-Using AsyncAPI `CI/CD` workflow saves you from a lot of work load, after including it in your Github discussion/proposal specifing that you want to use our `CI/CD` workflow, the following activities will be carried out by Lukasz or Fran.
+Using asyncapi `CI/CD` workflow saves you from a lot of work load, after including it in your Github discussion/proposal specifing that you want to use our `CI/CD` workflow, the following activities will be carried out by @derberg or @fmvilas:
->>>>>>> 22ae8aab2424449ba00fcc49460006e6ffb53389

 1. Go to Asyncapi `/.github` repo.
 2. Click on `Action` to view all workflows.